Prerequisites

 or the TortoiseSVN equivalent.
 This command will mark the file for addition to your repository.

-You can see this by running `svn status`.
+.
 However, they haven't actually been added yet.
 To

 do that, commit your changes with: